ojitha/ojitha.github.io/_posts/2025-10-26-Scala2-Functors.md

 ### Category Theory Basics

 Before understanding Functors, we need to understand **categories**.
-Don't worry—I'll explain all the mathematical notation!

 #### What is a Category?